Brown-Harris Cemetery

 •

-• April 2004: The cemetery is recorded as an archaeological site based on local historian Bill Likens, who had been collecting arrowheads in the area when he finds part of the 12-year-old boy’s headstone.
-Likens talks to Doris Rings, who shares a story of the possibility of a Black cemetery on the property.
+• April 2004: The cemetery is recorded as an archaeological site based on local historian Bill Likens, who had been collecting arrowheads in the area when he found part of the 12-year-old boy Joshua’s headstone.
+Likens had had conversations with Doris Rings, who shared with him a story of the possibility of a Black cemetery on the property.
 This headstone is later lost.

 • February 2016: The City of Dublin purchases the land (6540 Shier Rings Road) from the Rings family.
 This is part of a larger parcel of land (7500 Hospital Drive #4512).